dotnet/csharplang/proposals/lambda-method-group-defaults.md

 d = M; // Allowed with warning.
 The existing method group rules apply here, and the signature of M
-       // is allowed to be converted to internal delegate int b'(int arg0 = 10); However, because this behavior could be confusing, it is worth alerting the user. d();   // will use default value from original lambda
+       // is allowed to be converted to internal delegate int b'(int arg0 = 10); However, because this behavior could be confusing, it is worth alerting the user. d();   // This call will use default value x = 10 from original lambda
 ```
 The above code has an implicit conversion from a method group to a delegate.
 However, the anonymous delegate type that the method group is converted to has a default parameter which differs from the underlying method.
+Note that the default value for the underlying delegate type will be used here, which may seem counter-intuitive to users.
 Because of this, we will emit a warning.

 #### Other Conversion Cases